Enforcing your Final Divorce Order: Money and Property Issues

-We explain here how to enforce (make sure everyone follows) the final divorce order and collect the money or property your ex-spouse must pay or give you.
+We explain here how to make sure everyone follows (how to enforce) the final divorce order and how to collect any money or property your ex-spouse must pay or give you.

-*This info is general.
+*This information is general.
 For more help with your case, talk to a lawyer.

-If you get custody of the children (become the primary residential parent), the court will order your ex to pay you child support.
+If you get legal custody of the children (you become the primary residential parent), the court will order your ex to pay you child support.
 A Washington child support order usually makes a parent pay through the Washington State Support Registry (WSSR).
 In these cases, the Division of Child Support (DCS) automatically opens a child support case for you.

 If your court order does not direct your ex to pay through the WSSR, you can still open a case with DCS by applying for services.
 This is true even if your order comes from another state.
 You just give DCS a copy of the court order.
-DCS’s services are free.
+DCS's services are free.
 Call your local DCS office to apply for their services, or apply online.

 If the debt (arrears) is not too old, DCS may be able to collect it.
 DCS does not collect unpaid interest.

-If there is a lot of back support, you may not want DCS’s services.
+If there is a lot of back support, you may not want DCS's services.
 You may be able to find a lawyer who will take the case on a contingent basis.
-You do not pay the lawyer a fee.
-The lawyer gets part of the back payments as payment for services.
+This means that you do not pay the lawyer a fee.
+Instead, the lawyer gets part of the back payments as payment for services.
 A lawyer might take your case depending on

 How much your ex owes